bigfacilityiisr/lncRNA-Workflow/README.md

 This will generate a graphical representation of how the steps depend on each other.

 ## 🙏 Credits
-This pipeline was developed as part of a Ginger lncRNA discovery project.
-It integrates tools like FEELnc, CPAT, and BLAST+ using Snakemake to ensure reproducibility, modularity, and scalability.
+This pipeline was developed as part of a Ginger lncRNA discovery project carried out by the Bioinformatics and Integrative Genomics (BIG) Facility, ICAR-Indian Institute of Spices Research, Kozhikode.

+The work was conducted under the National Network Project on Crop Bioinformatics (NNP) coordinated by NIPGR, New Delhi.

+It integrates tools like FEELnc, CPAT, lncFinder, and BLAST+ into a reproducible and modular Snakemake workflow for effective discovery and characterization of long non-coding RNAs in plants.

+## 📬 Contact
+If you have any issues, suggestions, or need help, please:

+Raise an issue on the GitHub repository

+Email us at: bigfacilityiisr@gmail.com